alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 In advance of each week's team meeting, the chair will send a notification with a link to a HackMD note.

-HackMD is a realtime, multi-platform colteamorative markdown note editor.
+HackMD is a realtime, multi-platform collaborative markdown note editor.
 Everyone is able to edit the text in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) when you click the the `edit` page, and HackMD renders the raw input as a nicely formatted website in the `view` rendering.
 You can see the raw markdown and the rendered page side by side by clicking the `both` button.
 You can read more about HackMD at [https://hackmd.io/s/features](https://hackmd.io/s/features).